GameDriver-io/gdio-py/docs/ApiClient_Reference.md

  - xAngle : `float` -  The X angle to rotate the object by.
  - yAngle : `float` -  The Y angle to rotate the object by.
  - zAngle : `float` -  The Z angle to rotate the object by.
- - relativeTo : `Enums.Space` -  The space to rotate the object in.
+ - relativeTo : `Space` -  The space to rotate the object in.
  - waitForObject : `bool` -  Whether or not to wait for the object to rotate.
  - timeout : `int` -  The number of seconds to wait for the command to be recieved by the agent.